NiclasAngelison/Shower-Cost/README.md

 I wouldn't call myself a coder, rather a newbie.
 But I had these steps presented to me and it worked.
 I have put the links below.
 I'm using a Windows PC but it's available for Mac OS as well.

-I used Thonny for my IDE and hade to flash the board with ny firmware (see steps in each link below)
+I used Thonny for my IDE and hade to flash the board with new firmware (see steps in each link below)

 ### Project structure